RebecaTonu/explainablemixer-like/README.md

 ---

-Running the script generates CSV files, packaged in a zipped Dataset folder, containing the following information:
+Running the script generates CSV files packaged in a zipped Dataset folder.
+This folder also includes the 'BitcoinFog' dataset, which was retrieved from WalletExplorer:

----

 ## Feature Construction